sadnanalmanir/gbcl-evidence-extraction/README.md

 # gbcl-evidence-extraction
-This repository contains the GATE NLP-based implementation of the project titled **A pipeline for extracting evidence of crop loss from scientific reports** whose aim is to extract from preselected documents information that describes crop loss from insect infiltration.
+This repository implements a text-mining pipeline using the [GATE](https://gate.ac.uk) NLP tool as part of the project titled **A pipeline for extracting evidence of crop loss from scientific reports**.
+The project's aim is to extract information from preselected document in the context of Global Burden of Crop Loss (GBCL) that describes crop loss from insect infiltration.
+The pipeline achieves this goal by mining sentences from the documents which are chosen based on the annotations submitted by the user.
+The results are saved in a single spreadsheet in TSV format.

-## Components
+## Main components
 - GATE NLP installation
 - `Main.java` contains command line options for I/O
 - `Pipeline.java` contains GATE plugins, gazetteers, JAPE rules